 - Index funds as a benchmark for fund selection.
 For decades, actively-managed mutual funds were the most popular type of investment used by 401(k) plans.
 Actively-managed mutual funds employ portfolio managers to attempt to select stocks that beat market benchmarks like the Standard & Poor’s 500.

 Recently, however, passively-managed index funds have grown increasingly popular.
 In contrast to actively-managed funds, Index funds try to track (not beat) the performance of a particular market benchmark—or "index"—as closely as possible.
 In general, index funds cost less than "comparable" actively-managed funds - basically, active funds with a similar market benchmark.

 If a 401(k) fiduciary prefers actively-managed funds, hiring a professional financial advisor is highly recommended.
 It takes a lot of skill to consistently pick actively-managed funds that outperform comparable index funds - most don't over time, net of fees.
 Using actively-managed funds also requires much more sophisticated monitoring to ensure investments outperform their index benchmarks.

 We like to consider index funds a baseline for 401(k) investments – participants should never earn less than index fund returns.
 Further, fiduciary liability can result if high-priced actively managed funds underperform their lower-priced index fund counterparts.
-An example of a low-cost index fund lineup can be found here.
+Click here to view an example of a low-cost index fund lineup.

 Choosing a form of professional investment advice